jordanplanders/Thinkful/Capstone Project/Explanation_of_KMeans.md

 Repeat until the locations of the clusters stabilize.

-Below is a figure showing two points randomly generated as initial centers (the red and blue xs) and the initial labels assigned to each of the data points
+Below is a figure showing two points randomly generated as initial centers (the red and blue xs) and the initial labels assigned to each of the data points.

 ![Initial clustering output](https://github.com/jordanplanders/Thinkful/blob/master/Capstone%20Project/cluster_figs/cluster_ex_init.png)

 Below is a figure showing the final location of the centers with the final labels assigned to each of the data points.
 You'll notice that a number of the data points have been relabelled in the process.

 ![Final clustering output](https://github.com/jordanplanders/Thinkful/blob/master/Capstone%20Project/cluster_figs/cluster_ex_final.png)